 With object detection, 3d objects can be placed on real elements from your physical environment by recognizing the outline shape.

-- A detection object model - must be under 20k polygons, and made of under 10 parts. it can be the whole model, or any part of it that is distinguishable for easy detection (example: a bright area with a defined shape and not a white cube)
+A detection object model - must be under 20k polygons, and made of under 10 parts. it can be the whole model or any part of it that is distinguishable for easy detection (for example a bright area with a defined shape and not a white cube)